smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/databaseManagementManual.md

 (1 row)
 ```

 **THEREFORE BEWARE OF CREATING OBJECTS WITH THE SDAME NAME AS A RIF OBJECT** on Postgres.
-It will be used in preference to the *RIF40* schema object!
+They will be used in preference to the *RIF40* schema object!

 ### 3.1.2 SQL Server